ec-europa/europa-component-library/src/website/src/pages/ec/utilities/typography/docs/usage.md

 There are several online tools to check the contrast, for instance [Color Contrast Checker](https://webaim.org/resources/contrastchecker/)

+## Text alignment

+By using classes `ecl-u-type-align-*` you can set the alignment of the text.
+Available values are:

+- `ecl-u-type-align-left`
+- `ecl-u-type-align-right`
+- `ecl-u-type-align-center`

 ## Text styles

 Several classes are available to alter text display (uppercase, underline, strike, ...).